 \subsection{Acknowledgements}

-D.~C.~O.\ was supported in part by two grants from the Fundamental Research Grant Scheme from the Malaysian Ministry of Education (with grant numbers FRGS/1/2022/TK07/XMU/01/1, FRGS/1/2018/STG06/XMU/02/1 and FRGS/1/2020/STG06/XMU/02/1), a grant from the National Natural Science Foundation of China (grant number 12201524), and two Xiamen University Malaysia Research Funds (grant numbers XMUMRF/2023C11/ IMAT/0024 and XMUMRF/2020-C5/IMAT/0011).
+D.~C.~O.\ was supported in part by three grants from the Fundamental Research Grant Scheme from the Malaysian Ministry of Education (grant numbers FRGS/1/2022/TK07/XMU/01/1, FRGS/1/2018/STG06/XMU/02/1 and FRGS/1/2020/STG06/XMU/02/1), a grant from the National Natural Science Foundation of China (grant number 12201524), and two Xiamen University Malaysia Research Funds (grant numbers XMUMRF/2023C11/ IMAT/0024 and XMUMRF/2020-C5/IMAT/0011).
 C.~C.\ was supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the grant number 441423094.
 J.~F.\ was supported in part by National Science Foundation grant DMS 2213196 and Simons Foundation Collaboration Grant \#711663.
 The authors are grateful to Chris Marx for helpful conversations and to Luis Vel\'{a}zquez for patiently answering questions related to CMV matrices.
 The authors are grateful to Svetlana Jitomirskaya and Qi Zhou for helpful comments on an earlier draft and to the anonymous reviewers for helpful comments on this version.